dataviscourse/tutorials/lectures/lecture-advanced-d3.md

 ## Scales

 Up to this point, our data has conveniently had dimensions that we could directly plot without applying a transformation.
-However, in your homeworks, for example, you use Anscombe's quartet, and the data there doesn't neatly match to pixels, so you had to do some manual data transformation.
-In nearly all practical cases, the data won't match to the pixels on the screen.
+However, most of the time the data we want to visualize doesn't neatly match to pixels, so we will have to do some data transformation.

 Here is an example of a dataset that is not suitable for direct plotting: